ComfyNodePRs/PR-ComfyUI-DataBeast-808c8c87/README.md

 >
 > * The result of the string expression.

-## Other features

-### The data file format
+## The input data file format

 The data file can be either CSV, JSON, or YAML.
 These are parsed and stored internally as a Python dictionary representation.
+This documentation uses YML exclusively for examples.

 The simplest usage of a file and DataBeast nodes is to access the document data by key, and/or batch a list of items in the document.